shahwaizse/diss-pass/README.md

 UPDATE 8: mission failed, that's all the time I had this weekend, maybe I'll have another crack at this when I've recovered from reading Arch manpages for 24 hours straight.

+Update 9: I was doing a bit of reading and the code 43 error might have been caused by something related to by gpu (probably) being MUXED Optimus.
+On MUXless Optimus setups the dgpu is connected to the igpu which is then fed to the laptop monitor and display port.
+MUXED Optimus configurations have the dgpu and igpu connected to a multiplexer, which is connected to the panel and display out. apparently theres different types of guides for MUXLESS and MUXED, so maybe I followed the wrong type of guide and there's hope after all.